 Everett Crowley is a green sanctuary.
 From the views of patterned Richmond farmlands to the tranquil New Kinross Creek and Avalon Pond, many people enjoy the variety of informal spaces in this park; there are many trails and quiet places to enjoy choruses of birds and a lush woodland feel.

 Originally known as the Kerr Road Dump, this area was a closed landfill for 25 years before its official opening as a park in 1987.
-The site is named for Everett Crowley, long time resident and owner of Vancouver’s last working dairy called “Avalon”.
-Everett Crowley was also a Park Board Commissioner serving from 1962-1964.
+The site is named for Everett Crowley, longtime resident and owner of Avalon—Vancouver's last independent dairy.
+Everett Crowley was also a Park Board Commissioner, serving from 1961-1966.